Inald/Frogger-Refactoring-2019/README.md

 ## Extensions

 ### Highscores
 Highscores were implemented for the overall score of either level being played and displayed to the user in a sorted fashion (Descending).
-Made possible through the creation of a High Score read and write class.
+Made possible through the creation of a Highscore read/write class.

 ![Frogger](src/main/resources/highScoreDisplay.PNG)

 ### Further Levels
 Further level additions allowed once the "main" was refactored to put the generic level implementation into an abstract class that could be overridden to alter the game.

-Image displays the new level, having a bird added and each turtle being a wetTurtle etc...
+Image displays the new level, having a bird added and each Turtle becoming a wetTurtle etc....
 ![Frogger](src/main/resources/Furtherlevels.PNG)
 ### JUnit
-JUnit Tests were designed using testFX and include:
+JUnit Tests created using testFX and include:
 ~~~~
 1) Keypad press tested to see frogger moves properly
 2) Checks objects in the game are set properly and move